Low dose Naltrexone (LDN)

 LDN and Alcohol: Considerations and Warnings

-Using LDN and alcohol at the time can amplify the sedative impact of alcohol, which may result in increased drowsiness or dizziness.
-It is recommended for patients to reduce their alcohol intake when receiving LDN treatment.
+Using LDN and alcohol together can make the sedative effects of alcohol stronger, which might cause increased drowsiness or dizziness.
+Its recommended that patients control their alcohol intake when they are having LDN treatment.

 X. Administering LDN to Special Populations